DeepSOIC/Part-o-magic/README.md

 ![figure](https://raw.githubusercontent.com/wiki/DeepSOIC/Part-o-magic/pictures/rotating-plate.png)

 # Install
-Scroll to top of page, and download zip.

-In Path/To/Macros/Mod, create a directory named Part-o-magic, and put the contents of repository there.
+Launch FreeCAD.
+In menu, pick Tools->Addon Manager.
+Select Part-o-magic in the list, and click Install.
 Restart FreeCAD.

+After restart, you should notice:
-Part-o-magic workbench should appear in workbench selector.
+* Part-o-magic workbench should appear in workbench selector.

-Part-o-magic will soon be added to add-on library for easy install, hopefully =)
+* A small global toolbar should appear, which you can disable or customize in Tools->Customize->Toolbars.
+* Behavior of PartDesign workbench should change drastically, that is due to Observer running.

 # Uninstall